Diving Board Accidents: 8 Safety Tips to Reduce Swimming and Diving Injuries

 8. Be prepared for emergencies.

-Many swimming and diving injuries may be resolved with simple first aid practices.
-However, CPR training and having an active plan for reaching medical personnel may save someone’s life.
+Many swimming injuries may be resolved with simple first aid practices.
+However, CPR training and having an active plan for reaching medical personnel may save someone’s life if they sustain diving injuries.